Klaminite1337/klaminite101.github.io/_posts/2017-07-02-thoughts-on-surveillance.md

 >*and for other purposes.*

-Guess what those other purposes are?
+It was here that congress and the senate pass this bill, the first year after the turn of the century and we are already potentially losing it, because once again, corrupted goverment officials want to abuse legislation andcan you guess what those other purposes are?

 Welcome to the new age.